maniospas/fairbench-tiny/docs/cli.md

 --------------------------------------------------------------------------
 ```

-You may optionally stipulate analysed column names like below.
+You may optionally stipulate the sensitive attribute columns like below.
 Notice the difference in assessment when focusing only on certain columns.

 ```bash